gabrieldansereau/ms_networks_opinion/README.md

 >   information relevant for management?
 > - How can we put in place a strong empirical program to validate network
 >   indicators, which for now heavily rely on simulations?
+> - How should we implement coordinated monitoring of network indicators across
+>   multiple scales?
+Can the same indicators be used to inform at broad,
+>   regional and local scales?

 # Glossary